agera-edc/IdentityHub/docs/developer/decision-records/2022-07-01-get-claims/README.md

 For each JWS:
    8. Participant B parses the JWS, extracts the DID URL of the issuer from the JWS payload.
    9. Participant B Gets the issuer DID.
-   10. From the issuer DID, participant B get the public key of the issuer and uses it to verify the JWS signature
+   10. From the issuer DID, participant B extract the public key of the issuer and uses it to verify the JWS signature
    11. If the signature is successfully verified, it extracts the claims of the participant, each claims needs to be associated with its issuer
 12. The list of the claims will be used as input to apply the access policies